Quantum Otto engine with quantum correlations: Introduction

-Classical heat engines convert thermal resources into mechanical work, of which the thermodynamic efficiency is bounded by the Carnot bound \cite{Car24,Cal85}.
-Unlike in the classical case, in quantum realm not only the working substance but also the heat reservoirs may be composed of finite-size systems which can be prepared in quantum states without classical analogues.
-When playing the role of the reservoirs, these finite-dimension systems give rise to a non-thermal scenario where the heat engines outperform the classical analogs \cite{Aba14,Kla17,RJ19}.
-Additionally, the fluctuations in quantum heat engines can not be neglected as both work and heat are stochastic and fluctuating \cite{Sei12,Sek10,Jiang15,Lutz20,Esp14,Liu20,Tu22,Hol121}.
-Quantum heat engines operating with out-of-equilibrium reservoirs, which may be squeezed \cite{Wang19,Aba14,Kla17,Sin20,You18,Manz18,Nie16,Assis20,Manz16, Pap22}, quantum coherent \cite{Scu11,Quan06,Scu03,Kor16,Guff19,Rod19,Str17}, quantum-measurement-induced \cite{Tal17,Ding18,Su21,Buf19,Her17,Jor18}, and nonclassical correlated \cite{Ber17,And19,Per15}, were theoretically investigated and experimentally performed in either finite-time or quasistatic operation mode.
-These engines outperforming their classical counterparts may be different cycle models, such as the Carnot cycle \cite{Scu03, Quan06}, Otto cycle \cite{Aba14, Wang19, Kla17}, and Stirling cycle \cite{Pap22}, etc. A photo-Carnot engine introduced by Scully and his coworkers \cite{Scu03} was extended by including quantum correlations to explore the thermodynamic efficiency beyond the Carnot limit \cite{Lutz09}.
-It is well known that, except for the reversible Carnot engine working between two thermal reservoirs, the performance for the heat engines is always model-dependent, irrespective of thermal or nonthermal reservoirs.
+When they play the roles of the reservoirs, these finite-dimensional systems can lead to a nonthermal scenario in which the heat engines outperform their classical analogs \cite{Aba14,Kla17,RJ19}.
+Additionally, the fluctuations in these quantum heat engines cannot be neglected because both the work and the heat are stochastic and fluctuate \cite{Sei12,Sek10,Jiang15,Lutz20,Esp14,Liu20,Tu22,Hol121}.
+Quantum heat engines that operate with out-of-equilibrium reservoirs, which may be squeezed \cite{Wang19,Aba14,Kla17,Sin20,You18,Manz18,Nie16,Assis20,Manz16, Pap22}, quantum coherent \cite{Scu11,Quan06,Scu03,Kor16,Guff19,Rod19,Str17}, quantum measurement induced \cite{Tal17,Ding18,Su21,Buf19,Her17,Jor18}, and nonclassically correlated \cite{Ber17,And19,Per15}, were investigated theoretically and demonstrated experimentally in either finite-time or quasi-static operating modes.
+These engines, which outperform their classical counterparts, may be models based on different cycles, e.g., the Carnot cycle \cite{Scu03, Quan06}, the Otto cycle \cite{Aba14, Wang19, Kla17}, and the Stirling cycle \cite{Pap22}.
+A photo-Carnot engine that was introduced by Scully and co-workers \cite{Scu03} was extended by including quantum coherence to explore the engine’s thermodynamic efficiency beyond the Carnot limit \cite{Lutz09}.
+It is well known that, with the exception of the case of the reversible Carnot engine working between two thermal reservoirs \cite{Car24,Cal85}, the performance of heat engines is always model dependent, irrespective of the use of thermal or nonthermal reservoirs.